 The IRS will then work out how much it can reasonably expect to get out of you without causing severe hardship.
-A 2015 Forbes article explained how the offer in compromise repayments would then be calculated: “The IRS looks at the taxpayer’s income and assets to make a determination of the taxpayer’s “reasonable collection potential.”
-Compromises are subject to acceptance on legal requirements.
-To determine the taxpayer’s ability to pay, the IRS determines a value of the taxpayer’s assets and adds the value of his ability to pay in the future.
+A 2015 Forbes article explained how the offer in compromise repayments would then be calculated: “The IRS looks at the taxpayer’s assets & income to determine a taxpayer’s “reasonable collection potential.”
+Compromises are subject to acceptance of legal requirements.
+To determine the taxpayer’s ability to pay, the IRS determines the value of the taxpayer’s assets and adds the value of his ability to pay in the future.
 The combined value of those two components is known as “Reasonable Collection Potential” (RCP).”

 The process will be explained to you by your tax resolution specialist if you have one but a reasonably simple explanation can be found on the the IRS website here.
 Getting an offer in compromise is no walk in the park and you should not consider it as an ‘easy way out’.
 Applying for a compromise centers on Form 656 and Form 433-A (OIC).
 A guide for those forms can be found here (Form 656-B).